-In our last post, we talked about what you need to consider when starting your food photography business.
-I mentioned getting business insurance.
+In my post about the business of photography, we talked about what you need to consider when starting your food photography business.
+I mentioned getting business insurance there as well.

 When I was starting my business many years ago, right after figuring out the name of my company, I got photography business insurance.
 Every business must have General Liability Insurance.
 Photographers need that too and a few other types of insurance as well.